dashbird/site/content/blog/serverless-a-paradigm-shift.md

 **Why is serverless the next paradigm shift in the way we create and run web services and apps?**

 Let me clarify, serverless is not something that AWS or Microsoft invented overnight and released back in 2015, it’s been around for way longer than that.
 We used to call it cloud computing and it was only available to a very select handful of individuals that had the privilege (read: $$$Money$$$) to get access to something like this.
-Services like AWS Lambda and MS Azure just made this idea available to the masses at a very, VERY, low price.
+Services like AWS Lambda and MS Azure just made this idea available to the masses at a very, VERY, <a href="https://dashbird.io/blog/saving-money-aws-lambda/">low price</a>.

 The biggest hurdle (or paradigm shift) we developers have to overcome is the adapting to the new way we think about the infrastructure.
 It’s more like a “plug and play” experience where we “plug” the code and it just runs.